quandify/cubicmeter-1.1/README.md

 ```

 ### Prettify
-If you wish to prettify the output from the decoder, the `normalizeOutput` function can be used to transform the data.
+The output can be prettified using the use the `normalizeOutput` function.

 ```
 {